Is Milan safe? Neighborhoods to avoid and where to live

 The stadium is beside Via Harar* road, which divides this neighbourhood in half.
 North of Via Harar is an affluent area with villas, greenery, and celebrity homes.
 South of Via Harar is a less developed area with petty crime, concentrated in public transport stations.
 It's best to avoid walking there alone at night and to be aware of your surroundings.

 Like most of Milan, violent crime is scarce in the South of San Siro.
-Mainly, you’ll hear of occasional robberies or scams.
+Mainly, you'll hear of occasional robberies or scams.
+Rooms in the southern sector average around €380 to €900 per month, noticeably cheaper than almost anywhere closer to the centre, though the tradeoff is a neighbourhood that locals frequently describe as degradato (run-down).

 Corvetto

-Corvetto lies southeast of Milan’s centre and is generally a decent neighbourhood to live in.
+Corvetto lies southeast of Milan's centre and is generally a decent neighbourhood to live in.
 But like other neighbourhoods mentioned, there's some minor crime near the metro station and in the southern part of the district close to Piazzale Gabriele Rosa Park.
+Petty crimes like pickpocketing occur in this area, so avoid walking alone at night and don't linger around the metro station if possible.

+As with any big city, parts of central Milan can have a higher crime rate.
 The dangerous areas in the centre of Milan are Central Station (Centrale), Chinatown and Duomo.
 Central Station and Chinatown are less safe in the evening with drug-related crimes, solicitation and alcohol-related crimes.
 Avoid walking alone at night to stay safe, especially in isolated streets.
-If you prefer, there’re night buses leaving the centre every 30 minutes.
+If you prefer, there're night buses leaving the center every 30 minutes.

 Is Milan safe at night?